reactjs/react.dev/content/docs/context.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application.
-Context provides a way to share values like this between components without having to explicitly pass a prop through every level of the tree.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 - [When to Use Context](#when-to-use-context)
 - [API](#api)